hendriklant-creator/techBasics1_Hendrik_Lantin/README.md

 # techBasics1_Hendrik_Lantin
-This is my class repo for Tech Basics 1, i will actually participate and do my best to learn and create cool stuff.
+# This is my repo for TechBasics 1 - I will put in "an above amount of generally productive and good effort" to learn coding enough to make a retro and cool website (in th foreseeable future)

        .-""-.
       /-.{}  \